|Flavio Bonomi, Cisco Fellow, Vice President, Cisco Systems |

 Alina Kozinda, BSAC Researcher

 Alina is a Ph.D. candidate and student researcher at UC Berkeley.
-When she is not researching energy storage materials for supercapacitor electrodes, she is often outside hiking in the various Bay Area wildernesses, exploring and photographing the many beauties of the west coast, and trying very hard not to be the worst skiier this side of the Rockies.
+When she is not researching energy storage materials for supercapacitor electrodes, she is often outside hiking in the various Bay Area wildernesses, exploring and photographing the many beauties of the west coast (and some weddings), and exploring the wintry backcountry of the Sierras.

 See also: /directory/zoom?PersonID=1253833063